Review - 'Every Summer After' by Carley Fortune

 Was this supposed to funny?
 Cause I didn't laugh.

 Going in, I thought Yesteryear would be a slam dunk for me.
-But now I've found myself in the unexpected position of being just about the only one who didn't enjoy it.
+But now I've found myself in the unexpected position of being just about the only one who didn't like it.

 You see, Natalie doesn't revel in the role.
 She only pretends to.
 Instead of spending her life doing what she actually enjoys, she inexplicably tortures herself into living a life she can't stand and faking her enjoyment of it, all the while looking down at every single person who doesn't adhere to her view of what a traditional woman should be.
 And so right off the bat, I'm confused.
-Because what exactly is the point of a story about faking it?
+Because what exactly is the point here?

 There's a level of cynicism here that was hard to stomach.
 Natalie had a constant, internal dialogue of hate towards just about everyone who wasn't her, and it was painful to read.
 She viewed herself as a victim with no choice, even though every decision was hers the whole way through and she could've stopped at any time.

 But Natalie isn't real, she's the creation of the author.
 So I feel like I'm forced to ask why Caro Claire Burke chose to write Natalie this way.
-It felt unnecessarily mean and cruel.
+It felt unnecessarily mean-spirited and cruel.
 Sure, there are women out there who want to have lots of kids and make every meal from scratch and let their husbands be the sole breadwinner of the family.
 But so what?
-I certainly wouldn't write a whole story just to make fun of them and their lifestyle.
+I certainly wouldn't write a whole story just to make fun of them.

 When you go so over the top, you end up losing the humanity underneath, and it becomes harder to see these characters as real people.
 Instead of being subversive and feminist, this book actually reinforces the awful idea that women are crazy and can't be trusted to figure out what they really want.